How To Treat Shin Splints And Keep Running

 Here are a couple of proprioceptive exercises to try out!

 This is an easy, do-anywhere proprioceptive exercise for runners.
-If you don’t have the balance bubble, you can do it without.
+You can do it without if you don’t have the balance bubble.

 1. Stand on one leg on a balance bubble, keeping your knee slightly bent.